hyhung12/My_First_Django_RESTAPI/README.md

 ### Step 3: Create the application named countries

     $ python manage.py startapp countries
-This command creates a folder with same name of application that has bas files for the application
+This command creates a folder with same name of application that has bas files for the application.
+Make sure the directory is changed to countryapi

 ### Step 4: Config settings.py (config file)